Republic of South Maluku: Events in Indonesia

 The South Moluccan people are predominantly Christian, unlike most regions in Indonesia which are overwhelmingly Muslim.
 The South Moluccan Republic, however, was also supported by some Moluccan Muslims in the region at that time.
 Today the memory of the RMS and its separatist objectives still resonates in Indonesia.
 Moluccan Christians, during the sectarian violence of 1999–2002 in the Moluccas, were accused by Muslim groups of having independence as their goal.
 This accusation has been useful in galvanising Muslims to fight (Laskar Jihad), and the situation has not been aided by the fact that some diaspora Moluccan Christian groups have taken up the RMS banner.

 In the Moluccas, the Malino II Accord was signed to end conflict and create peace in the Moluccas, asking Moluccans "to reject and oppose all kinds of separatist movements, among others the Republic of South Moluccas (RMS), that threaten the unity and sovereignty of the Unitary State of the Republic of Indonesia".
 However, during the visit to Ambon of the Indonesian president in the summer of 2007, RMS sympathisers disturbed ceremonies by performing the Moluccan war dance and hoisting the RMS flag.

 Since 1999, a new organisation known as the Maluku Sovereignty Front (FKM) has operated in Ambon, stockpiling weapons and flying the RMS flag in public places.
 The leader of the FKM organisation, Alex Manuputty, has fled to the United States, but continues to support independence.

-On October 26, 2020, three activists were jailed for three years after being charged with treason for flying the RMS flag.
+On 26 October 2020, three activists were jailed for three years after being charged with treason for flying the RMS flag.

+On 9 May 2024, a teenager named Khoider Ali Ringirfuryaan alias "Dede" who was 15 years old was detained by Maluku Regional Police for carrying the Benang Raja flag of the Republic of South Maluku during the watch together (nonton bareng) play-off match 2024 Paris Olympics between Indonesia U23 against Guinea U23 at Merdeka Field, Ambon.
+This sparked controversy in Indonesia, especially in Maluku Province and the Moluccans community in the Netherlands.
+The Government of the Republic of South Maluku through its official Instagram account expressed its concern over the arrest of a 15 year old teenager and condemned the Government of Indonesia.